New component for California Offshore Race Week

 Published on December 23rd, 2018

-The fourth edition of the California Offshore Race Week will once again connect three distances races into a full offshore race week series, but in 2019 will also provide an additional option for the faster boats.
+The fifth edition of the California Offshore Race Week will once again connect three distances races into a full offshore race week series, but in 2019 will also provide an additional option for the faster boats.

 “To me, it’s the perfect series of races to kick off summer,” shared Simon Phillips, owner of the Farr 40 Astra.
 “Condensed into a tight window to accommodate our busy schedules – we get the chance to experience all of the challenges of too much and too little wind while racing along the picturesque California coast.”